 - 1. When user initiates the Login process, the page asks for credentials only (username and password) and no passcode. - 2.
-The DSS automatically identifies if the user has an Android or iOS Token configured.
-In such case, the application sends a push notification to Defender Soft Token App. - 3.
-If the user approves the push notification on Defender Soft Token App, they are prompted to next authentication login process to complete the cycle. - 4.
-If the user denies the push notification any time during the authentication process on Defender Soft Token App, the current login process gets canceled, and the user is redirected to the first Page to re-initiate the Login Process. - 5.
-If the user neither approves nor deny the push notification on Defender Soft Token App, then the notification times out for that request and user will be able to select one of the two options (if Authentication method is only Token of any policy) to continue with the authentication process as below: - a.
+The DSS automatically identifies if the user has a Defender Soft Token/OneLogin token configured on Android/iOS.
+In such case, the application sends a push notification to Defender Soft Token App/OneLogin Protect App.
+In presence of both tokens, priority will be given to OneLogin Push Notifications. - 3.
+If the user approves the push notification on Defender Soft Token App/OneLogin Protect app, they are prompted to next authentication login process to complete the cycle. - 4.
+If the user denies the push notification any time during the authentication process on OneLogin Protect app/Defender Soft Token App, the current login process gets canceled, and the user is redirected to the first Page to re-initiate the Login Process. - 5.
+If the user neither approves nor deny the push notification on OneLogin Protect app/Defender Soft Token App, then the notification times out for that request and user will be able to select one of the two options (if Authentication method is only Token of any policy) to continue with the authentication process as below: - a.
 User can trigger the push notification again by clicking on SUBMIT button. - b.
 Or user can enter "push" (without quotes, case insensitive) passcode/keyword in passcode field or use Gridsure PIP for authentication. - 6.
 When DSS identifies that a user does not have Android or iOS token configured, application will prompt the next authentication action (according to the token and Policy selected) on screen for user to complete the login process. - 7.
 If User has selected "Remember password option" under GINA settings, login screen will be prompted with pre-filled password in read only with enabled Submit button to continue the authentication process.
 Applicable only on the second login attempt, after denial/timeout of first login request.